valievswe/edumanage/IMPORT_XLSX.md

 This writes monitoring using the unique key:
 `(studentId, subjectId, studyYearId, month)` (upsert).

+- Month accepts `YYYY-MM` (preferred) or `YYYY-MM-DD` (coerced to `YYYY-MM`); legacy labels are preserved as-is.
+- Student IDs are validated against the selected study year/grade; unknown IDs are listed before import.

 ## Importing students

 In Admin → Students → **Import XLSX**: